The Power of Writ of Mandamus in Texas: Understanding its Role and Functions

 In Texas, the legal importance and application of writs of mandamus are outlined in the Texas Government Code.
 The code provides detailed instructions on how and when such writs can be applied, ensuring that the judiciary maintains its fair play within the rule of law.

-See also Degrees of assault
+See also Sponsorship affidavit of support sample

 Texas Rules of Appellate Procedure